 - Author(s) details: full name, job title, and affiliations with qualifications.

 - Contact details for the corresponding author such as telephone number, mobile, e-mail address.

-A structured abstract should be between 200-300 words, accurately reflect the content of paper and should be stated under the headings: backgrounds and objectives (stating what is already known about this topic), methods (design, sample, analysis methods), results (do not report p-values, confidence intervals and other statistical parameters) and conclusions (stating what this study adds to the topic and relevance to clinical practice).
+A structured abstract should be between 200-300 words, accurately reflect the content of the paper, and should be stated under the headings: backgrounds and objectives (stating what is already known about this topic), methods (design, sample, analysis methods), results (do not report p-values, confidence intervals, and other statistical parameters) and conclusions (stating what this study adds to the topic and relevance to clinical practice).
 It should not include references or abbreviations, keywords should be added (maximum six).

 Headings and subheadings

 Major headings such as methods, results, and discussions should be typed bold in CAPITAL LETTERS and the left-hand margin.
 In studies with long and multiple stage methods subheadings such as samples, interventions, data analysis should appear typed bold at the left-hand margin with only the first letter of each word capitalized, additional subdivisions should be underlined only, otherwise no need for subheadings.

 States the purpose of the study, its importance, question the paper intends to answer followed by objectives.

 Includes the study design, the populations or samples, inclusion and exclusion criteria used to select the sample, sample size estimation technique, tool and method of data collection, validity and reliability, definitions such as for diagnostic criteria, laboratory and intervention procedures, ethical consideration and statistical analysis methods (no need to subheading except long methods).
 Provide the details only if the methods are original or essential for understanding, otherwise, provide references.

 The pertinent findings in a logical sequence with tables, chart, figures, and photographs as necessary to clarify the findings.
 Tables should place after references in sequences.